publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395oo.md

 [Pub.
 L. 92–603, title II, § 243(c)][/us/pl/92/603/s243/c], Oct.
 30, 1972, [86 Stat.
 1422][/us/stat/86/1422], provided that:

-> “The amendments made by this section \[enacting this section and amending [section 1395h of this title][/us/usc/t42/s1395h]\] shall apply with respect to cost reports of providers of services, as defined in title XVIII of the Social Security Act \[this subchapter\], for accounting periods ending on or after June 30, 1973.”
+> “The amendments made by this section \[enacting this section and amending [section 1395h of this title][/us/usc/t42/s1395h]\] shall apply with respect to cost reports of providers of services, as defined in title XVIII of the Social Security Act \[[42 U.S.C.
+1395][/us/usc/t42/s1395] et seq.\], for accounting periods ending on or after June 30, 1973.”

  __References in Other Laws to GS–16, 17, or 18 Pay Rates__